tuxtor/kukulkan-ee/readme.md

 Hence Kukulkan EE was created with the following principles:

-* Provide a bootstrap project for traditional .war deployments, fat jars, just enough application server and docker.
+* Provide a bootstrap project for traditional .war deployments, fat jars, just enough application server and Docker.
 Just point your IDE to the git repo and start your own fork.
 * Allow type-safe and fast data repository generation with Deltaspike Data
 * Allow CI/CD workflows with Arquillian and Maven
 * Execute compatibility tests using GitHub Actions.